Book an Appointment

 Body Composition Analysis

 The InBody 570 uses an 8-point contact and multifrequency system offering a valid and reliable form of Bioimpedence Spectroscopy (BIS).
 This test only takes 45 seconds to complete and provides a detailed body composition analysis.
 Results include estimations of % body fat, lean muscle mass, a segmental analysis (compare sides of the body), visceral fat and basal metabolic rate.
 This report can be used as a baseline for tracking and monitoring.
 Pre-testing Instructions must be followed for the most accurate results.
+Individuals that have a metallic device such as a pacemaker or those that are currently pregnant should not perform this test.
+Individuals who menstruating should also not perform this test due to inaccuracy of results.

 Resting Metabolic Rate